pism/pism/doc/sphinx/manual/modeling-dynamics.rst

 A corresponding formula applies to ``-ssa_e`` if the ``-ssa_n`` value changes.

 .. list-table:: For all flow laws, an enhancement factor can be added by a runtime option.
-                For the single-power flow laws in Table :numref:`tab-flowlaw`, the (Glen) exponent can be controlled by a runtime option.
+                For the single-power flow laws in :numref:`tab-flowlaw`, the (Glen) exponent can be controlled by a runtime option.
    :name: tab-enhancementandexponent
    :header-rows: 1